 Attempts to or encouraging others to commit acts prohibited by this code will be sanctioned to the same extent as if one had committed the prohibited act.
-Apathy or acquiescence in the presence of prohibited conduct may constitute a violation of this
+Apathy or acquiescence in the presence of prohibited conduct may constitute a violation of this policy and may constitute a violation of the policy that prohibits the conduct or behavior.

+Interfering with Discipline Process

+Interfering with discipline procedures or outcomes, including but not limited to: falsification, distortion or misrepresentation of information before a hearing officer or hearing panel; knowingly initiating a complaint without cause; harassment or intimidation of any member of a hearing panel, witness(es), or College personnel before, during or after a proceeding; failure to comply with the sanction(s) imposed by either a hearing officer or hearing panel.

+Sanctions

-The College's disciplinary process includes a policy and may constitute a violation of the policy prompt, fair, and impartial investigation and resoluthat prohibits the conduct or behavior. tion process from the initial investigation to the final Interfering with Discipline Process result.
-In all instances, the process will be conducted Interfering with discipline procedures or outcomes, in a manner that is consistent with the institution's including but not limited to: falsification, distortion policy and that is transparent to the accuser and the or misrepresentation of information before a hearaccused.
-Usually, the resolution of domestic violence, ing officer or hearing panel; knowingly initiating a dating violence, sexual assault and stalking comcomplaint without cause; harassment or intimidation plaints are completed within 60 days of the report. of any member of a hearing panel, witness(es), or However, each proceeding allows for extensions of College personnel before, during or after a proceedtimeframes for good cause with written notice to ina: failure to comply with the sanction(s) imposed by the accuser and the accused of the delay and the either a hearing officer or hearing panel. reason for the delay.
-College officials involved in the investigation or adjudication of domestic violence, Sanctions dating violence, sexual assault and stalking com-Students found responsible for violating any of plaints are trained annually on the issues related to domestic violence, dating violence, sexual assault, the College's policies may receive disciplinary sanctions.
-The fundamental principle guiding the impoand stalking as well as how to investigate and hearsition of sanctions in the student discipline system is ing process that protects the safety of the victim and founded in the College's effort to balance upholding promotes accountability.
-Furthermore, community standards with the educational develop-Sumner policy provides that: ment of its students in addressing individual behavior.
-The sanctioning regimen is designed to reestablish • The accuser and the accused will have timely order while considering the common good, which notice for meetings at which the accuser or accused, sometimes necessitates the temporary or permanent may be present; removal of the offender.
-Mechanism within which offenders can reflect upon their actions and their • The accuser, the accused and appropriate impact on both themselves and restoration of the officials will have timely and equal access to any offender to good standing within the community proinformation that will be used during formal and informal disciplinary investigations; The institutional discivided the safety of the community is not jeopardized by the individuals' presence or return.
-The sanctions plinary procedures will not be conducted by officials listed below are not meant to be exhaustive. who have a conflict of interest or bias for or against the accuser or the accused;
+Students found responsible for violating any of the College's policies may receive disciplinary sanctions.
+The fundamental principle guiding the imposition of sanctions in the student discipline system is founded in the College's effort to balance upholding community standards with the educational development of its students in addressing individual behavior.
+The sanctioning regimen is designed to reestablish order while considering the common good, which sometimes necessitates the temporary or permanent removal of the offender.
+Mechanism within which offenders can reflect upon their actions and their impact on both themselves and restoration of the offender to good standing within the community provided the safety of the community is not jeopardized by the individuals' presence or return.
+The sanctions listed below are not meant to be exhaustive.